Close Menu

 • Secure your mobile device properly.
 “Be sure to set up the ability to track your stolen device, disable it and wipe it remotely,” Korinchak says.
 This prevents thieves from accessing your banking apps if your phone is lost or stolen.

-Eric Kraus, vice president and head of products and services, fraud risk and compliance at FIS, a fintech company
+Eric Kraus, vice president of fraud, risk, and compliance at FIS, a fintech company

 • Monitor all your financial accounts actively.
 “Timely notification of account activity can help consumers identify suspicious activity quickly,” Kraus says.
 He recommends monitoring bank accounts, online shopping accounts, and digital wallets.
 Setting spending controls and limits can also help detect unauthorized activity.